 There are some DME items that Medicare will not cover.
 Some examples are Hearing aids, home adaptation items like lifts, grab bars for bathroom safety, and ramps.
 Still, this can vary by state, so it is a good idea to check with yours.

 Aside from these, Medicare usually doesn’t cover disposable medical supplies.
 Still, there are some exceptions to this for patients with specific conditions like diabetes and those that require feeding tubes.
 When in doubt, always check with the experts.

 Life is never easy when you or your aging parent are dealing with the challenges brought on by age.
 Medicare doesn’t make it straightforward for anyone to understand their benefits, but there are many durable medical equipment items covered there.

 Depending on your Medicare plan, many of your expenses for these items may be partially or fully covered.
-If you’re unsure, it’s always a good idea to check with them and your state to know your rights.
+If you’re unsure, the South Florida Medicare Specialists explain it’s always a good idea to check with your provider and your state to know your rights.

 For more great health content, be sure to check out the other articles on this site.